Data-driven structure-preserving model reduction for stochastic Hamiltonian systems: Numerical experiments

 where $\psi_{\text{ref}}$ is the reference full-model solution, as described above, and $\| \psi(\cdot,t)\|_1 = \sqrt{\int_0^{60} |\psi(x,t)|^2\,dx}$.
 The relative error $e_1(t)$ for several example reduced model simulations is depicted in Figure~\ref{fig: NLS Instant Error---Midpoint}.
 The accuracy of the reduced model simulations is improved, as the number of modes $k$ is increased.
 The convergence of the solutions of the reduced systems to the full-model solution is depicted in Figure~\ref{fig: NLS Global Error---Midpoint}, where the relative error $e_2$ is defined as

 and $\| \psi\|_2 = \sqrt{\int_0^{200}\int_0^{60} |\psi(x,t)|^2\,dxdt}$ is the $L^2([0,60]\times[0,200])$ norm.
 A clear advantage of using the PSD method in combination with symplectic integration in time is the preservation of the Hamiltonian $H$ in long-time simulations.
 The relative error of the Hamiltonian for several example reduced model simulations is depicted in Figure~\ref{fig: NLS Energy---Midpoint}.
 We can see that, in contrast to the POD simulations, the PSD simulations nearly exactly preserve the Hamiltonian.
 As pointed out in Section~\ref{sec: Symplectic Discrete Empirical Interpolation Method}, the PSD method in combination with the SDEIM approximation does not result in a Hamiltonian system.
 Nevertheless, after a long integration time the PSD+SDEIM reduced models preserve the Hamiltonian better than the POD+DEIM reduced models of the same dimension.
+In order to further investigate the behavior of the SDEIM approximation in the stochastic setting, and to provide a numerical validation of Theorem~\ref{thm: Theorem on dE}, additional simulations for a fixed $k=94$ and varying $\bar k$ were carried out.
+The results presented in Figure~\ref{fig: NLS Energy---SDEIM convergence} indicate that the larger the number $\bar k$ is, the better the reduced system \eqref{eq: PSD+SDEIM reduced system} preserves the Hamiltonian of the system \eqref{eq: Reduced stochastic Hamiltonian system}.
+It is also worth noting that despite the slow decay of the singular values in Figure~\ref{fig: Singular values for NLS} and the relatively high dimension of the reduced system needed to obtain satisfactory accuracy (see Figure~\ref{fig: NLS Global Error---Midpoint}), it is still possible to achieve reasonable computational speedup compared to the full model simulations.
+The average runtimes of the POD and PSD reduced simulations using the stochastic midpoint method for several dimensions of the reduced system are summarized in Table~\ref{tab:Runtimes for the POD and PSD simulations for NLS}.